Grand Tour of Scotland

-Today you arrive in Edinburgh to meet your Tour Manager and fellow travellers in your hotel, the Apex Waterloo Place.
+Today you arrive in Edinburgh to meet your Tour Manager and fellow travellers in your hotel, the Radisson Blu Hotel.
 This evening we enjoy dinner together at the hotel.

 This morning, we visit the majestic Royal Yacht Britannia, once the official yacht of the Royal Family.
 This fantastic ship sailed for forty years, and now enjoys life as an attraction for thousands every year.
 Regularly voted one of Scotland's best attractions, it is a delight to be able to explore this magnificent floating residence, which saw the Royal family sail majestically around the world.
 We enjoy a guided audio tour here, which grants some insight into what life must have been like onboard, including detailed explorations of the main decks, as well as the State Apartments, the Crew's Quarters, and the Engine Room.